pfurrow/GetCleanDataClassProject/CodeBook.md

 ##Description of Variables
 The "HAR Tidy Dataset of Means.txt" file contains:
-* 180 rows of statistics for 30 subjects performing 6 activities
+* 180 rows of statistics for 30 subjects performing 6 activities each
 * Each row contains 68 variables
    + 2 identification variables (factors)
    + 66 measurement variables (numeric)